Psyhang/PsyHang.github.io/_pages/about.md

 - The Third-Class Scholarship for Academic Excellence, Renmin University of China, 2019 and 2020

 # 💬 Conferences and Seminars
+- *2024.08*, Excellent Work of the 4th Social Computing Innovation Competition, CAAI 9th National Conference on Big Data and Social Computing
 - *2021.05*, Excellent Oral Presentation at the Doctoral Forum of Beijing University’s School of Psychology and Cognitive Science
 - *2020.12*, Second Prize in the 4th Academic Speech Competition in School of Science, Renmin University of China (Topic: “Brain-Computer Interfaces and Our Future”)   [video](https://www.bilibili.com/video/BV1jw411o7vp/?share_source=copy_web&vd_source=c2f4c051394e3a2d8f841bcf5a823f10)
 <div class="embed-container">